-- Byte 0: Defines the number of snippets stored. - Byte 1: Defines the number of sequences stored. - Byte 2 and onwards: The snippet(s), frames, and sequence(s) end address pointer(s) are stored.
+- Byte 0: Defines the number of snippets stored. - Byte 1: Defines the number of sequences stored. - Byte 2 and onwards: The snippet(s) and sequence(s) end address pointer(s) are stored.
 Each pointer address occupies one byte.
-Up to 15 snippets can be addressed in addition to snippet 0, which is the silence snippet.
+Up to 15 snippets can be addressed in addition to snippet 0, which is the silence snippet, see Note 1.
 Up to 16 sequences can be addressed.
+A snippet or sequence pointer points to the location in the waveform memory where the last byte of the respective snippet or sequence resides.